 Studentship faqs

-On this page, there are two sections.
-The first section relates to doing a PhD with CENTA and the application process.
-The second section is more general advice about doing a PhD in general.
+This page contains two sections.
+The first section relates to undertaking a PhD with CENTA and the CENTA application process.
+The second section contains general advice about undertaking a PhD.

-If you don’t see your question here, feel free to ask us by emailing [email protected]
+If you don’t see your question here please feel free to ask us by emailing [email protected]

 Section 1: Doing a PhD with CENTA